Meskhetian Turks: Demographics

 According to the 1989 Soviet Census, there were 207,502 Turks living in the Soviet Union.
 However, Soviet authorities recorded many Meskhetian Turks as belonging to other nationalities such as "Azeri", "Kazakh", "Kyrgyz", and "Uzbek".
 Hence, official censuses do not necessarily show a true reflection of the real population of the Meskhetian Turks; for example, according to the 2009 Azerbaijani census, there were 38,000 Turks living in the country; however, no distinction is made in the census between Meskhetian Turks and Turks from Turkey who have become Azerbaijani citizens, as both groups are classified in the official census as "Turks" or "Azerbaijani".
 According to the United Nations High Commissioner for Refugees report published in 1999, that 100,000 Meskhetian Turks lived in Azerbaijan and the defunct Baku Institute of Peace and Democracy stated, in 2001, that between 90,000 and 110,000 Meskhetian Turks lived in Azerbaijan, similarly, academic estimates have also suggested that the Turkish Meskhetian community of Azerbaijan numbers 90,000 to 110,000.

 More recently, some Meskhetian Turks in Russia, especially those in Krasnodar, have faced hostility from the local population.
 The Krasnodar Meskhetian Turks have suffered significant human rights violations, including the deprivation of their citizenship.
 They are deprived of civil, political and social rights and are prohibited from owning property and employment.
 Thus, since 2004, many Turks have left the Krasnodar region for the United States as refugees.
 A large number of them, comprising nearly 1300 individuals, is in Dayton, Ohio.
 They are still barred from full repatriation to Georgia.
 Apart from that, in Georgia, racism against Meskheti Turks is still prevalent due to differences in beliefs and ethnic tensions.

 Culture

 Religion

 Most Meskhetian Turks are Sunni Muslims and a minority are Shiite Muslims.

 Language

 The Meskhetian Turks speak an Eastern Anatolian dialect of Turkish, which hails from the regions of Kars, Ardahan, and Artvin.
 The Turkish Meskhetian dialect has also borrowed from other languages (including Azerbaijani, Georgian, Kazakh, Kyrgyz, Russian, and Uzbek) which the Meskhetian Turks have been in contact with during the Russian and Soviet rule.
+It is commonly written using the Cyrillic script.